NethermindEth/stellar-private-payments/SECURITY.md

 ## Fixes

 We will release fixes for verified security vulnerabilities.
-We expect to publish vulnerabilities using GitHub <!-- TODO(template) update repo information --> [security advisories](https://github.com/NethermindEth/stellar-private-transactions/security/advisories).
+We expect to publish vulnerabilities using GitHub [security advisories](https://github.com/NethermindEth/stellar-private-transactions/security/advisories).